MarginaliaSearch/www.marginalia.nu/content/log/90-new-server-design/index.md

 So the search engine is moving to  a new server soon, thanks to the generous grant [mentioned recently](https://www.marginalia.nu/log/88-futo-grant/).

-If you're using it now, it may or may not use the old or new server.
+If you visit search.marginalia.nu now, it may or may not use the old or new server.
 It'll be like this for a while, since I need them both for testing and maintenance type work.

 I'll also apologize if this post is a bit chaotic.
 It is a reflection of a very chaotic couple of weeks that